klmitch/turnstile/README.rst

   limits stored in the Redis database.
 This option defaults to "limits".

-control.multi
-  If set to "on", "yes", "true", or "1", the control daemon will run in a separate process.
-This enables Turnstile to be compatible with WSGI servers which use multiple worker processes.
-Note that the configuration values ``control.multi.authkey``, ``control.multi.host``, and ``control.multi.port`` are required.

-control.multi.authkey
-  Set to an authentication key, for use when multiprocess Turnstile is enabled.
-Must be the value used by the invocation of ``remote_daemon``.

-control.multi.host
-  Set to a host name or IP address, for use when multiprocess Turnstile is enabled.
-Must be the value used by the invocation of ``remote_daemon``.

-control.multi.port
-  Set to a port number, for use when multiprocess Turnstile is enabled.
-Must be the value used by the invocation of ``remote_daemon``.

 control.node_name
   The name of the node.
 If provided, this option allows the specification of a recognizable name for the node.
 Currently, this